fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Should I start with Python or Java?

 > How do I pick a database?

 > Is it better to get a degree from a bad school than being self taught?